What does the current SMB finance landscape look like in Canada?

 How does technology help SMBs gain access to capital?

 Traditional and alternative lenders alike have accelerated their SMB loan digitization efforts in recent years – an initiative that has made it easier to adjust underwriting standards more easily amid the pandemic and resulting economic uncertainly.
 Commercial FinTech lenders have of course crafted their own credit methodologies (and Policies), and by automating much of the decision-making process, the cost of underwriting is brought down to offset higher funding costs and higher bad debts expectations.
 Surprizingly, the bad debt costs during the last six months have not been the disaster that everyone thought they would be.
 And now with 6 months + being in this COVID economic environment, many businesses have “re-calibrated” their businesses enough to see profits again – just on a smaller scale on on a lower cost base.
 This has enabled the lending levels to start to rise again – getting capital back out to the marketplace.

 Using technologies such as maching learning to replicate credit decisioning and AI to advance the models from historical data, while enhancing security and reducing fraud, more trust is finding its way into the user base to further increase the comfort and repeat use of the services.

-There will be new opportunities for the invoice-discounting product to integrate – in managing inventory levels and tracking logistics for example – by connecting different systems together through APIs.
+There will be new opportunities for the receivables-discounting product to integrate – in managing inventory levels and tracking logistics for example – by connecting different systems together through APIs.
 SMBs can now be connected more seamlessly to the wider supply-trade enjoyed by their larger enterprise counterparts .

 SMBs have been caught in a pseudo credit crunch as a result of the pandemic.
 According to Biz2Credit, big banks only granted 13.6% of SMB business loan applications in August 2020, compared to over 28.2% in December 2019.
 Small bank lending has dropped even more dramatically, from over 50.6% in December 2019 to 18.5% in August 2020.